 Since its debut in 2012, Google Drive has only gotten better with time.
 It has replaced the worry of forgetting your work at home with the convenience of working anywhere.

-It’s been 2 years since I have started using Google Workspace (formerly known as GSuite) and I’ve become an avid user of Google drive.
+It’s been 2 years since I started using Google Workspace (formerly known as GSuite) and I’ve become an avid user of Google drive.
 In fact, the sole reason why I chose Google instead of other alternatives for cloud storage is the fact that I can have everything on the cloud and still access it on my laptop – in short, the cloud is my primary storage.

 If you too love Google drive as I do, here are 7 Google Drive productivity tips you can’t miss using.

-Sure, moving files in the right folder is a great thing to keep things organized, but if you’re going to share a file with your team, chances are the file might be edited with incorrect information or worse, get deleted.
+Sure, moving files to the right folder is a great thing to keep things organized, but if you’re going to share a file with your team, chances are the file might be edited with incorrect information or worse, get deleted.

 To avoid that, simply create a shortcut of a file in the folder you’ve shared with your team.

-Simply hold option (alt on windows) & drag the file to the shared folder as shown below:
+Simply hold the option (alt on windows) & drag the file to the shared folder as shown below:

 Note: You will be prompted when you create a shortcut of a file in a shared folder.
 Just acknowledge the prompt & you’re good to go.

-Just the shortcuts are supposed to work, all the changes made to the shortcuts will reflect in the original file, in real-time.
+Just the shortcuts are supposed to work, all the changes made to the shortcuts will reflect in the original file, in real time.
 If someone accidentally deletes the shortcut, no worries, the original one stays intact.